Traveling to Iceland by Cruise Ship

 Photo from Excellent 2.5-Hour Horse Riding Tour in Raudholar Volcanic Countryside with Transfer from Reykjavik

 If you have a whole day or more to explore, then the beautiful South Coast is a great option.
-Most South Coast tours will bring you all the way to the Reynisfjara black sand beach, with stops by beautiful mountains and waterfalls on the way.
+Most South Coast tours will bring you all the way to the Reynisfjara Black Sand Beach, with stops by beautiful mountains and waterfalls along the way.

-You can join this 12-hour small group tour of the peninsula, which takes you to highlights like the iconic Kirkjufell mountain, the rugged coastline of Arnarstapi, and the breathtaking Snaefellsjokull glacier.
-It's a perfect way to get a glimpse at the diversity of Iceland's landscapes all in one day.
+You can join this 12-hour small-group tour of the peninsula, which takes you to highlights like the iconic Kirkjufell Mountain, the rugged coastline of Arnarstapi, and the breathtaking Snaefellsjokull Glacier.
+It's a perfect way to take in the diversity of Iceland's landscapes all in one day.

 Akureyri Harbor